01 of 06

 Courthouse Steps Quilt Blocks

-Make four foundation templates from the complete Courthouse Steps block that's in the PDF file.
+Make four foundation templates from the entire Courthouse Steps block that's in the PDF file.

 Illustrations follow assembly instructions, starting in the top row from left to right, then continuing left to right in remaining rows.